fernakano/gmu-ait-580/README.md

             and to get stock performance history from YAHOO

-`nlp_filters` - currently doing basic sentiment analysis, we may want to add the filter for positive and negative
+`nlp_filters` - currently doing basic sentiment analysis, we may want to add the filter for positive and negative '

+/datainputs contain all data we used
+/dataoutput contain all data that we had as a result of our analisys /datawork contain all intermediate data used for processing /notebook contain our notebooks used for BERT analysis. pipeline.py uses the datainput to tag the stocks and output result to datawork

+after that with the tagged data we processed the BERT code on top of this data for sentiment analisys.